Strawberry Fair: Stalls

 The fair typically has around 300 stalls selling a wide range of food and goods, the fees from which provide a large proportion of the fair's income, allowing it to retain free entry for all attendees.

-Music Stages
+Music stages

-Strawberry Fair doesn't have a main stage as such.
-However, each year 1 area is selected to host the "Finale".
+Strawberry Fair does not have a main stage as such.
+However, each year one area is selected to host the "Finale".
 Music on most stages runs from Midday until 22:30, apart the stage which is hosting the finale, which closes at 23:00.